mefengl/vscode-i-dont-care-about-commit-message/README.md

 - Add a way to deal with manual staged files ✅
 - Add a much easier way to regret the commit

-## Development
+## Development - Building the AI Git Commit Plugin

 For development, follow these steps:

 1. Clone the repository and navigate into it.
-Run `npm install` to install all the necessary dependencies.
+2. Run `npm install` to install all the necessary dependencies.
-2. Run `npm run watch` to start the development server.
+3. Run `npm run watch` to start the development server.
-3. Press `F5` to start the plugin in a new VSCode window.
+4. Press `F5` to start the plugin in a new VSCode window.

 For testing, run `npm run test`.